microsoftgraph/microsoft-graph-docs/api-reference/beta/api/connectorgroup-post-applications.md

 ---
 title: "Create application"
-description: "Use this API to create a new application."
+description: "Use this API to assign an app to a connector group"
 localization_priority: Normal
-doc_type: apiPageType
+author: "japere"
-ms.prod: ""
+ms.prod: "microsoft-identity-platform"
-author: ""
+doc_type: "apiPageType"
 ---

-# Create application
+# Assign an application to a connector group

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Use this API to create a new application.
+Assign an [application](../resources/application.md) to a [connectorGroup](../resources/connectorgroup.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).